MrBoombastic/HurricaneElectricAutoIPv6TunnelCreator/README.md

 ## Compatibility

 This tool is compatible only with systems using `/etc/network/interfaces` file.
 That means that perhaps only Debian is compatible right now.
-As far as I know, Ubuntu is using `netplan`, so HEAT can't work there (despite that Ubuntu is Debian based).
+As far as I know, Ubuntu is using `netplan`, so HEAT can't work there (despite the fact that Ubuntu is Debian based).

 ## Getting Started